Highland Park United Methodist Church: History

 The current sanctuary was designed by architect Mark Lemmon (1889–1975) and Roscoe DeWitt (1894-1975) and built in 1927.
 The first service in the sanctuary was held on February 6, 1927, when Umphrey Lee served as the pastor.
 The Great Depression came and it took 15 years to pay off the debt.
 When it was paid, the church building was dedicated in 1943.

 Lee left Highland Park Methodist in 1936 and was followed by Marshall Steel, who served from 1936 to 1957.
 Following Steel, William Dickinson served from 1958 to 1972.
 He was followed by Leighton K. Farrell], the church's longest serving minister, who was appointed in 1972 and served as senior pastor until 1995.

-In 1995, the Rev. Mark Craig became senior minister.
-Since 2013, the Rev. Paul Rasmussen has served as the senior minister.
+In 1995, the Rev. Mark Craig became senior minister, a position he held until 2013.
+Rev. Paul Rasmussen served as senior minister from 2013 to 2026.
+In 2026, Rev. Matt Tuggle became the senior minister.

 In 2010, after much restoration, the former Munger Place United Methodist Church located in the Munger Place Historic District, became the Old East Dallas satellite campus of Highland Park United Methodist Church, operating as Munger Place Church.
 In 2024, Munger Place Church was spun off from HPUMC and now operates once again as an independent United Methodist Church.

 In 2017, HPUMC launched a new campus in North Dallas, called The Grove Church, located on the site of the former Schreiber Memorial United Methodist Church.

 In January 2021, HPUMC launched a new campus, Uptown Church, that met in the House of Blues in the Uptown neighborhood of Dallas.
 It was one of the first churches within the United Methodist denomination that was planted and led by two female ministers.
 After almost three years of faithful ministry, the leaders of HPUMC made the decision to close Uptown Church, with Uptown Church's last service being held on November 12, 2023.

-As of 2023, HPUMC had 14,852 members and an average attendance of 4,341.